bennettpeter/leanfront-mobile/README.md

 - The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
 - Note that some phones do not support MPEG-2 playback.
 In this case MPEG-2 recordings are decoded via software.
 - Supports MythTV commercial breaks and cut list.
+- Shows the program guide with searcjhj capabilities and supports scheduling recordings and changing schedules

 ## Release Notes